-I’m a PhD Researcher in Data, Networks and Society in the Department of Media and Communications at the London School of Economics and Political Science (LSE) where I’m conducting research on emerging security epistemologies, cybersecurity governance, and incident response.
-I am interested in areas such as cybersecurity and Internet governance, platform and infrastructure studies, cyber norms, computer-mediated communication, critical security studies, risk and STS – all of which intersect in different ways with my current research.
+Louise Marie Hurel is PhD Researcher in Data, Networks, and Society at the Department of Media and Communications at the London School of Economics and Political Science (LSE).
+Her research focuses on security expertise, imaginaries, and incident response.
+She is interested in areas such as cybersecurity and Internet governance, platform and infrastructure studies, cyber norms, computer-mediated communication, critical security studies, risk and STS.

-I lead research and cyberpolicy engagement at Igarapé Institute’s Digital Security Programme.
-This includes coordinating projects related to the implementation of surveillance technologies for public security, IoT, and cyber capacity building (you’ll also find me writing regularly about Brazil’s role in international/national cybersecurity).
+As a Special Digital Policy Advisor at Igarapé Institute’s Digital Security Programme, Louise leads efforts on cyber and digital policy engagement at the national, regional, and international levels.
+This also includes coordinating projects related to the implementation of surveillance technologies for public security, IoT, and cyber capacity building.

-I also hold a MSc in Media and Communications (Data and Society) from the LSE (distinction), where I studied the governmentality of IoT Platforms – that is, relationship between big tech companies and technical architectures in shaping security.
+Louise also holds an MSc in Media and Communications (Data and Society) from the LSE (distinction), where she studied the governmentality of IoT Platforms – that is, the relationship between big tech companies and technical architectures in shaping security.

-Throughout the past years, I have continuously worked at the intersection between Internet governance and cybersecurity communities of practitioners.
-This includes national, regional and international negotiations (track 1.5 and 2) and fora in both fields.
-I also had the honor of being selected to represent Brazil at the BRICS Youth Forum 2017.
+Throughout the past years, she has continuously worked at the intersection between Internet governance and cybersecurity communities of practitioners.
+In 2017, she was selected to represent Brazil at the BRICS Youth Forum in Beijing.

-In 2020, I was appointed to the Advisory Board of the Global Forum on Cyber Expertise (GFCE) – a global platform for international cooperation on cyber capacity building.
-I am also part of the Advisory Group of Carnegie Endowment’s Partnership for Countering Influence Operations (PCIO) and the Centre for Information Resilience (CIR).
+In 2020, Louise was appointed as a member of the Advisory Board of the Global Forum on Cyber Expertise (GFCE) – a global platform for international cooperation on cyber capacity building.
+She is also part of the Advisory Group of Carnegie Endowment’s Partnership for Countering Influence Operations (PCIO) and the Centre for Information Resilience (CIR).

-My previous experience includes consultancy for technical bodies, a UNESCO project on “What if we all governed the Internet”, and research in Internet governance, privacy, and security at the Center for Technology and Society at Getúlio Vargas Foundation (CTS-FGV).
+Her previous experience includes consultancy for technical bodies, a UNESCO project on “What if we all governed the Internet”, and research on Internet governance, privacy, intelligence, and security at the Center for Technology and Society at Getúlio Vargas Foundation (CTS-FGV).